Netizens Are Unimpressed After A Local Eatery Fat-Shamed A Customer In His Receipt

 A man was surprised to find a rude remark left on his receipt after he returned home from dining at a local restaurant chain in Kuala Lumpur

-Unimpressed with their service, Nazly tagged and told the restaurant on Facebook to advise their staff to not key in unnecessary remarks when taking customer orders in the future
+Unimpressed, Nazly tagged and told the restaurant on Facebook to advise their staff to not key in unnecessary remarks when taking customer orders in the future

 "I asked for no whipped cream for the iced chocolate - turns out the order was entered as 'gemuk tak nak cream'.
 I wonder if this was directed to me or to the staff who made the drink," Nazly elaborated.